Jakob-Lester/Prep-AD/README.md

 </p>
 <img src="https://i.imgur.com/n3gMwQV.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>
-As you can see the Powershell script created a user with the username "bab.hubo" We were able to login to Client-1 with his credentials as a normal user.
+As shown, the PowerShell script successfully created a user with the username "bab.hubo".
+We were able to log in to Client-1 using this user's credentials, confirming that normal users can successfully access the system via RDP.
 </p>